eduMFA/eduMFA/doc/policies/enrollment.rst

 You can use the tags ``{user}``, ``{realm}``, ``{serial}``, ``{givenname}`` and ``{surname}`` in the issuer label.

-.. note:: A good idea is to set this to the instance name of your privacyIDEA installation or the name of your company.
+.. note:: A good idea is to set this to the instance name of your eduMFA installation or the name of your company.

 tokenlabel